-Ravenswood centers on a town not far from Rosewood, Pa., that has suffered for generations under a deadly curse.
-Five strangers find themselves connected by the fatal curse and are charged with investigating the town's mysterious and terrible history before it's too late for everyone.
-The town of Ravenswood first will be seen in the July 16 episode of Pretty Little Liars when two characters venture to the new location.
+Ravenswood centers on a town not far from Rosewood, Penn., which has suffered under a deadly curse for generations.
+Five strangers find themselves connected by this fatal curse and need to dig into the town’s mysterious and terrible history before it’s too late for all of them.
+But the offshoot will feature a familiar face in Pretty Little Liars regular Tyler Blackburn, who plays Caleb Rivers.
+(The other Ravenswood regulars include Brett Dier, Elizabeth Whitson, Nicole Gale Anderson, Britne Oldford and Merritt Patterson.)